Final Tooth Restoration Post Operative Care

 Smoking: There is no doubt that smoking is highly deleterious to both teeth and restorations.
 Even though smoking’s role in shortening the life of a restoration is unclear, it certainly contributes to a significant amount of stain accumulation.

-Sensitivity: Common following permanent cementation.
+Tooth Sensitivity: Common following permanent cementation.
 It will usually decrease after two weeks.
-If sensitivity persists, please notify the office.
+If tooth sensitivity persists, please notify the office.

 Balle & Associates provides important pre- and post-operation instructions along with proper cleaning and oral hygiene information such as flossing, brushing, and diet.
 Along with being a member of the American Academy of Implant Dentistry, American Dental Association, Nevada Dental Association, and a delegate for Southern Neveda Dental Society, Dr. Peter S. Balle has advanced training in dental implants and surgically places and restores dental implants.
 Balle & Associates cosmetic and general dentistry of Las Vegas, Nevada would be glad to answer any of your questions pertaining to any of the dental techniques and information in our web site.
 For more information, please tour our site our call us at (702) 997-1177 to schedule your Free 15 Minute Consultation with Dr. Balle.

 Affordable monthly payments available.
 Optional payment plans.